Diusrex/Illume/README.md

 Adding a new Module
 ---------

-1. Once you have created the module, import the scripts you will need from the folder called 'scripts'.
+1. Once you have created the module, import the packages you will need from the folder called 'packages'.
 (To import, go to file->import).
-Required Scripts Packages
+Required Packages:

+  * MR_dinger
+  * MR_camera
-  * MR_Dinger
+  * MR_intro_scripts
-  * MR_Camera
+  * MR_objects_to_ding

 2. Add the needed hakpaks to the module, using Edit->Module Properties, tab "Custom Content".
 Required Hakpaks:

   * MR_dinger
+  * MR_remove_ui
+  * JacobysJungle
+  * Jungle Creatures
-  * MR\_remove\_ui
+  * Jungle Sound

 3. Edit the scripts ran by the Module (under Edit->Module Properties, tab "Events"):
-  * OnClientEnter should use the script set_player_vars
+  * OnClientEnter should use the script 'enter_module'
-  * OnPlayerChat should use the script activate_pulse
+  * OnPlayerChat should use the script 'activate_pulse'

 Adding a new Area
 --------

 1. To set up the camera, edit the OnEnter event of the area to use the script 'enter_area'.
-If this script is not available, import the script package Camera, which should be in the scripts folder.
+If this script is not available, import the script package 'MR_camera', which should be in the scripts folder.

 Adding a dingable object
 --------